 Travel Tips

-Tour groups will often include a visit to Van Trinh Cave as part of a round trip across Van Long Lake and the floating village at Kenh Ga.
+Tour groups will often include a visit to Van Trinh Cave as part of a round trip across Van Long Lagoon and the floating village at Kenh Ga.
 This is probably the easiest option.
 An alternative is a self-drive up to Kenh Ga and then along the dyke to the Cave system.
 It is a large and beautiful cave consisting of several interconnecting caverns, so remember to set aside enough time (1-2 hours) to fully explore its mysteries.